 Three of the tombs are daily open to the public.
 However the tombs openings are rotated to protect the paintings from damage.

 Located on the western bank of the Nile, the Temple of Hatshepsut is one of the most beautiful of the royal mortuary temples.
 It was named after Queen Hatshepsut, the first known female monarch that ruled for about two decades over Egypt.
 Built into the towering cliff, it rises on three enormous terraces.
 These terraces are connected by ramps and each level is marked with a colonnade of stark, large unadorned square pillars.
 The cool stone interior features well-preserved wall reliefs and hieroglyphics, some still in brilliant colors.

 Colossi of Memnon

 The Colossi of Memnon are two great stone statues representing a seated King Amenhotep III.
 They were originally constructed as guardians for Amenothep III’s mortuary complex, which once stood behind them.
-The statues are about 18 meters high and weight around 700 tons each.
-A fierce earthquake in Luxor, centuries ago, caused severe damages to both statues.
+The statues are about 18 meters high and weigh around 700 tons each.
+A fierce earthquake in Luxor, centuries ago, caused severe damage to both statues.

 The entire trip takes about 14 hours.

 After your first visit of the day, the Temple of Karnak, you will enjoy a tasty lunch at a typical local restaurant.

 Included in the price